 We release our Chardonnay Reserve in the first year after the harvest.
 It has a bright straw yellow colour with golden highlights and exquisite aroma, with scents reminiscent of tropical fruit, ginger, spice and oatmeal.
 Well structured and minerally with flavours of lime and toasted almonds on the palate.

 Prime drinking begins at 3-4 years, although top vintages remain impressive for up to 10 years.

-The wine, of about 13.5% alcohol, remains on the lees where it undergoes malolactic fermentation and is stirred periodically in what is known as batonnage.
+The wine, of 13% alcohol, remains on the lees where it undergoes malolactic fermentation and is stirred periodically in what is known as batonnage.
 The Chardonnay Reserve is kept in barrels for 14 months and 20% is matured in Nomblot eggs.
 Each barrel must be judged worthy of the final blend.

 Sauvignon Blanc Reserve in the first year after harvest shows a pale straw colour, fresh aromas with scents of exotic spice, figs, grapefruit and thyme.
 On the palate it is full and round with rich fruit sensation and minerality balanced by bracing acidity.